 If you're having problems or just want to learn more, please come see me.

-Current Research Interests: conveyed meanings in statistics textbooks, students' understandings of distribution and related concepts, the use of Shiny applets in Statistics Education research, DEI in STEM.
+Current Research Interests: students' understandings of distribution and related concepts, the use of Shiny applets in Statistics Education research, DEI in STEM, the role of probability in students' understanding of electron configurations.

 Some fun tidbits about me: I enjoy biking/cycling, cooking/baking, and tying fun knots in my ties.